asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Checking-Asterisk-Requirements.md

----

-**WARNING!:**
+!!! warning
     You should always use your operating system's package management tools to ensure that your system is running the latest software **before** running `install_prereq`.
 Ubuntu 14's libsnmp-dev package, for instance, has an issue where it will attempt to remove critical system packages if the system isn't updated before an attempt is made to install that package.

----
+[//]: # (end-warning)